buildbot/metabbotcfg/docker/README.md

 This directory contains Dockerfiles used for the metabuildbot.

-The `linux-startup.sh` script is responsible for starting the worker that runs on the Buildbot VM.
+The `linux-startup.sh` script is responsible for starting full-fledged linux workers.